-- reserve a share of water to support environmental watering events in streams, riparian zones, floodplains and wetlands connected to the water source, Note.
-The provisions in Divisions 1 and 2 of Part 10 ensure that environmental water allowances are maintained. - (e) contribute to the management of critical environmental and water quality events in downstream connected water sources.
+(d) reserve a share of water to support environmental watering events in streams, downstream connected water sources.

+Note.
+The provisions in Divisions 1 and 2 of Part 10 ensure that environmental water allowances are maintained.

+(e) contribute to the management of critical environmental and water quality events in